whoflu/Influenza-Thresholds-settings-FAQ/README.md

 ---

-### Q: Can we apply the same threshold settings across different diseases or conditions?
+### Q8: Can we apply the same threshold settings across different diseases or conditions?

 **A:** Each disease or condition has unique epidemiology, and it's generally not advisable to directly apply the same thresholds across them.
 However, the methodology or approach might be similar, but specific values or parameters should be tailored to each disease's characteristics.

 ---

-### Q: How do we handle unexpected outliers or anomalies in the data when setting thresholds?
+### Q9: How do we handle unexpected outliers or anomalies in the data when setting thresholds?

 **A:** Outliers or anomalies can significantly influence threshold calculations, potentially leading to misleading results.
 Here's a suggested approach: